spectrochempy/spectrochempy/docs/source/dev/develguide.rst

 You can make it permanent by putting this command in you bash_profile (MAC)

-4. If duing set up or runtime, some package appear to miss, just install them using:
+4. If during set up or runtime, some package appear to miss, just install them using:

 	conda install -n scp36 <pkgname>

+5. Clone the **spectrochempy** bitbucket repository

+    cd <workspace>

+    where <workspace> is you progr<mming workspace (any folder you like)

+    git clone git@bitbucket.org:spectrocat/spectrochempy.git

+6. Install the spectrochempy package

+    switch to the installation directory

+    cd <wokspace/spectrochempy>

 Setup PyCharm